ESBass/snake/README.md

 `-snakescore x`: The starting score of the snake.

-`-closeondie`: Closes the program on death instead of game over (Not yet implemented).
+`-closeondie`: Closes the program on death instead of game over.

 ## Requirements